- How can I prepare my older child for a new sibling?

 Even if your children seem to get along, supervision is essential.
 Don't leave your newborn alone with a sibling or other loved one younger than age 12.

-How will my older child react to seeing me breast-feed the new baby?
+How will my older child react to breast-feeding?

 If you plan to breast-feed your newborn, you might wonder how your older child will react or how to keep your older child busy while you nurse.
 Your older child might hover upon first seeing you breast-feed.
 Explain what you're doing and answer any questions your child might have.
 If you breast-fed your older child, explain that you once did the same thing for him or her.